muscar/lit/README.md

     lit -f html samples/hello.md > samples/hello.html

 to generate HTML output.
-The supported formats are `md` for Markdown, `html` for HTML and `code` to extract the code blocks from the document.
+The supported formats are `html` for HTML and `code` to extract the code blocks from the document.

+You can also specify the CSS class for highlighted blocks via the `-c` switch:

+    lit -f html -c listing samples/hello.md > samples/hello.html

 ## Installation